MetPX/sarracenia/doc/design/biblio.rst

 Sarracenia uses rabbitmq which is fundamentally a 0.8 broker.
 I don't know if that will ever change.

 Pieter Hintjens is an early AMQP developer, who eventually gave up on it, and decided to do 0MQ.
-The store he tells is a very compelling account, of a disease that often occurs in designs of distributed systems.
+The story he tells is a very compelling account, of a disease that often occurs in designs of distributed systems.
 People do not appreciate CAP and the fallacies, and they thing they can *solve* the problem.

 reference: http://www.imatix.com/articles:whats-wrong-with-amqp/